 Introduction

 Marine litter, particularly when made of plastic, is amongst the most pervasive problems affecting the marine environment globally (United Nations Environment Programme (UNEP), 2009; United Nations General Assembly (UNGA), 2012; UNEP, 2016).
-The presence of litter in the oceans is ubiquitous and has been recorded from coastal shallow waters to the seafloor of the deepest oceanic trenches and basins, and like all other regions in the world, marine litter, including microplastics, now exist in the Arctic Ocean.
+The presence of litter in the oceans is ubiquitous and has been recorded from coastal shallow waters to the seafloor of the deepest oceanic trenches and basins, and like all other regions in the world, marine litter, including microplastics, exist in the Arctic Ocean.
 The serious threat that marine litter poses to the marine environment is globally recognized.
 [Governments attending the first UN Environment Assembly (UNEA), held in June 2014, noted with concern “the serious impact which marine litter, including plastics stemming from land and sea-based sources, can have on the marine environment, marine ecosystem services, marine natural resources, fisheries, tourism and the economy, as well as the potential risks to human health”].
-[Resolutions from the four UNEA sessions to date have requested that UNEP undertake further studies, and call for further action.
-UNEA recognized “that measures need to be taken and adapted as appropriate to local, national and regional situations” (UNEA Resolution 2/11, 2016).
-In 2017 (UNEA Resolution 3/7) noted the importance of long term elimination of discharge of litter and microplastics into the oceans and an Ad Hoc Open-Ended Expert Group on Marine Litter and Microplastics was established to identify the range of national, regional and international response options.]
+[UNEA recognized “that measures need to be taken and adapted as appropriate to local, national and regional situations” (UNEA Resolution 2/11, 2016).
+In 2017 (UNEA Resolution 3/7) noted the importance of long term elimination of discharge of litter and microplastics into the oceans

-Actions to address this global issue are being taken at multiple levels, including taking both a regional and sectoral approach in order to address the key challenges and context forfor different regions and sectors.
-To date this has been done largely through Regional Seas Progammes and other intergovernmental bodies, such as the International Maritime Organization (IMO) and Food and Agriculture Organization (FAO).
+Actions to address this global issue are being taken at multiple scales, including taking both a regional and sectoral approach in order to address the key challenges and context at these levels.
+To date this has been accomplished largely through Regional Seas Progammes and other intergovernmental bodies, such as the International Maritime Organization (IMO) and Food and Agriculture Organization (FAO).
 The Arctic is a region with unique geographic, climatic, and geopolitical context, and so it follows that the actions needed to address the pervasive problem of marine litter within this region must take that unique context into account.

 The Arctic Council is the leading intergovernmental forum promoting cooperation, coordination and interaction among the Arctic States, Arctic Indigenous Peoples and local communities on common Arctic issues, in particular on issues of sustainable development and environmental protection in the Arctic.
 It regularly produces comprehensive, cutting-edge environmental, ecological and social assessments through its working groups.